API

 data='{"login":"admin@admin.com","password":"password"}'

-# Get a token after correct login
+# Get a token after login

 TOKEN=$(curl -s -d ${data} -H "Content-Type: application/json" ${API_URL}/login | jq -r .access_token)

-RESPONSE=$(curl -s -X GET "${API_URL}/logical-servers/${OBJECT_ID}" \
+RESPONSE=$(curl -s -X GET "${API_URL}/${OBJECT}/${OBJECT_ID}?include=databases,processes" \

 -H "Authorization: Bearer ${TOKEN}" \